swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 # Upload the experiment data and cache to the remote bucket
 dvc push

-# Add all the files
-git add .

 # Commit the changes
 git commit -m "My ML experiment commands are saved with DVC"